govguide/optimism-resource-center/Code of Conduct/Code of Conduct Councils.md

 > [!info]- This post was originally published in the Governance Forum
 > To view the source, please click [here](https://gov.optimism.io/t/code-of-conduct-councils/6888).
-Initially published on September 28, 2023 and last modified on September 29, 2023.
+Initially published on September 28, 2023 and last modified on October 11, 2023.

 <span class="notvisible"></span>
 ## Token House Code of Conduct Council Charter